 “What a magical experience!
 The surroundings were breathtaking.
 Each run had amazing guides to ensure runners followed the trails and were happy and safe along the way.
 Post-run picnics where you could savor the run, enjoy camaraderie amongst fellow campers and guides, and eat yummy food.
 Dinner and drinks every night at Flagstaff’s best restaurants and at Rob’s home.
 We were well fed campers!
 The hotel was a great place to rest in between runs and events/dinners with full breakfast every morning.
 Plenty of time to connect with fellow campers!
 Couldn’t have dreamt up a better trip and experience!
 Thank you so much to Rob and friends!”
 Jamie ‑ Fort Mill, SC

 A non-refundable deposit of $200 due at registration.

-Balance of the registration fee is due June 9th, 2019, four weeks prior to the start of the camp.
-If registering after June 9th, full payment is required.
-Remaining balances will be automatically billed June 10th.
+For monthly payment plans, any remaining balances will be automatically billed on June 7th, four weeks prior to the start of the camp.
+If registering after June 7th, full payment is required.

 *Upon completion of your registration, we will ask if you’re interested in sharing a room with a pre-determined roommate or one that we may be able to pair you with.
 Once your roommate is confirmed, we will refund the $300 difference for a shared room.